Kumarkirandev/Demo_Album-CRUD-Operations-App_PHP/README.md

 * please import DB/db_demo.sql in you newly created database
 * Now change include/config.php file with your local database details
 * Than visit http://localhost/demo/view_album.php you may use vhost like http://album.loc/view_album.php
-* all CURD operaion can be accessed from UI only.
+* all CRUD operaion can be accessed from UI only.